Craft. Not Crafty.

-Paper or Fabric: For the private lesson you (and friend if more than 1) will need to choose either paper or fabric as your focus as there isn't time to teach both processes in one lesson due to the differences in file setup, equipment, printing registration, and printing techniques.
+Paper or Fabric: For the private lesson you will need to choose either paper or fabric as your focus as there isn't time to teach both processes in one lesson due to the differences in file setup, equipment, printing registration, and printing techniques.

 Art: You will be required to submit your art for approval 3-4 days before the workshop.
 More information below on specifications and uploading files.

-Instructor: taught by Stu Alden, owner of Ink Lounge and a graphic designer, who professionally screen prints gig posters and art prints for local and national clients.
+Instructor: taught by Stuart Alden, owner of Ink Lounge and a graphic designer, who professionally screen prints gig posters and art prints for local and national clients.
 He's also has done plenty of fabric printing where throughout the workshop he'll share insights about the industry as a whole.
-Poster Portfol
+Poster Portfolio

 QUESTIONS?
 (303) 321-7101 email@example.com